caklovicka/pyParaDiag/README.md

 - Arbitrary choice of order for the Gauss-Radau-Right time-propagator
 - Works with [mpi4py](https://pypi.org/project/mpi4py/) and
   [petsc4py](https://bitbucket.org/petsc/petsc4py/src/master/)
-- Choosing a parallelization strategy:
+- User choice of a parallelization strategy:
   - across time-steps
   - across collocation-nodes
   - across space-points
-- Preset or a user-choice of a linear solver
+- Preset or a user choice of a linear solver
 - Manual or automatic choice of the (&alpha;) sequence

 ## Getting started